Sheryaar-Ansar/School-Management-API/readme.md

 ![GitHub issues](https://img.shields.io/github/issues/Sheryaar-Ansar/School-Management-API)
 ![GitHub license](https://img.shields.io/github/license/Sheryaar-Ansar/School-Management-API)

+## 📋 Project Overview

+This School Management System is a comprehensive Node.js/Express backend solution designed for modern educational institutions.
+At its core, it implements a multi-tenant architecture supporting multiple campuses, each with its own administrators, teachers, and students.
+The system handles the complete academic lifecycle, from student enrollment and class management to examination scheduling and result processing.

+The application is built with a strong emphasis on security, featuring JWT-based authentication with role-specific access control (Super Admin, Campus Admin, Teacher, Student).
+It includes sophisticated modules for attendance tracking (both students and teachers), comprehensive examination management, and automated marksheet generation with PDF export capabilities.
+The system also leverages AI through OpenRouter integration for generating personalized study recommendations based on student performance.

+Key technical features include automated report generation through cron jobs, email notifications via Nodemailer (Gmail SMTP), and extensive data export options in both PDF and CSV formats.
+The system employs MongoDB with Mongoose ODM for flexible data modeling, implements thorough request validation using Joi, and includes comprehensive error handling and logging mechanisms.
+Notable features include bulk operations for marksheet generation with ZIP support, configurable dashboard analytics, and a well-structured API supporting future scaling to mobile applications and frontend integrations.

 ## 🎯 Key Features

 - 👥 **Multi-Role System**: Super Admin, Campus Admin, Teacher, Student access levels